obsidianmd/obsidian-help/en/Teams/Commercial licenses.md

 4. Complete the payment process.
 5. Your license key will be displayed and can be activated using the steps below.

+If you need an invoice for this transaction, you can [[Introduction to licenses and payment#Generate an invoice|generate an invoice]].

 **Purchasing using a Purchase order**